On this page

 - Developed a working agreement called BARRY’s Vibe Check

-- Taken part in several facilitated consultation sessions, including a full council get together in Launceston
+- Taken part in several facilitated consultation sessions, including a full council get together in Launceston in early 2026

 - Completed respectful relationships training with SASS and Laurel House